ericmamaniramirez13/challenge_county_data/county_partisanship.md

 ## Missingness

-For each year there are some counties that do not have their voting information recorded, therefore I was not able to make a calculation for whether or not they were a more leaning Dem or Rep.
+For each year there are some counties that do not have their voting information recorded, therefore, I was not able to make a calculation whether or not they were more leaning Dem or Rep.

 - As the years go on, there are less missing values.
   ex: The year 1868 had **1488** while years progressively have less null values concluding with the year 2020 had **98** missing values.